 This first section gives an overview of the founding principles of DMC and an update on the current demographics of Rochester, including the outlook for the healthcare industry as of the end of 2019.
-The concluding pages of this section speak to the COVID-19 context that is still unfolding as this update went to press.
+The concluding pages of this section speak to the COVID-19 context.

-WHATIS DESTINATION MEDICAL CENTER?
+WHAT IS DESTINATION MEDICAL CENTER?

-estination Medical Center (DMC) is a unique, public-private partnership and economic development initiative that began in 2013.
+estination Medical Center (DMC) is a unique, publicprivate partnership and economic development initiative that began in 2013.
 The \$5.6 billion plan is the largest in Minnesota's history.
 The partnership combines Mayo Clinic private development with that of other developers and investors, in addition to public infrastructure investment from the city of Rochester, Olmsted County, and the State of Minnesota.